graezykev/normalise-your-git-commit-and-push/steps.md

   ]
 }

-var b // I included this line to intentionally elicit an error output in ESLint latter.
+var b // I included this line to intentionally elicit an error output in ESLint later.
 ```

 > Note: I use `export default xxx` here because my `package.json` includes the configuration `"type": "module"`.
 If you don't have this configuration, use `module.exports = xxx` instead.